We collect your leftover unused disposable nappies and redistribute them to organisations that support families in crisis or in need.

 Full details of drop locations will be published closer to the next collective.

 Sign up to our mailing list below to be notified of drop locations near you

 or email us for more information on how you can start up a collective in your town or city!

 The Nappy Collective is a collaborative community initiative run by volunteers.

 We started as a group of mums who found a handful of nappies that our toddlers did not fit into anymore.
 After considering the options of what to do with only six nappies – pass them onto a friend?
 Keep them for the next child?
 Throw them out - what a waste! - we began to wonder if there were other parents out there that also had a handful or even half a box of nappies they were unable to use.
 What if we were able to collect all these left over nappies and distribute them to families in crisis or in need?
 Collectively these handfuls of nappies could make a big difference.

 In October 2013, we launched our first Nappy Collective via Facebook.
 With the wonderful support of The Staple Store (our first drop off site), we were overwhelmed with the response.
 Within two weeks, over 1500 nappies had been collected.
 The Nappy Collective was born.

-Since then, our collectives have expanded around Australia, bringing our total tally of nappies collected to date to over 1.4 million!
-The May 2016 Collective, our biggest ever with 400 official drop points in 39 towns and cities across Australia collected over 715,000 nappies and was our most successful collective yet!
-Stay tuned for more details on the next collective from October 14-28, 2016.
+Since then, our collectives have expanded around Australia, bringing our total tally of nappies collected to date to over 1.7 million!
+Stay tuned for more details on the next collectivein May 2017.